How Book Reviews Can Help You Sell More Books

 How do I go about soliciting book reviews?

 So now that you understand why reviews are crucial to increasing sales, howdo you get them?

 - Ask current readers including friends, family, and fans.
-The old adage is true: It never
+The old adage is true: It never hurts to ask!

 Research & Pitch